Here is why I insert a “sic” after all my references to “World War” in Learner.

 Instinctively, weapons elites step up the level of social stress.
 If no valid reason exists, some bogus Cause can always be found.
 Class privilege; economic shell games; race, ethnic or religious bigotry; meaningless cultural controversies; private drug use; faith, magic and hysteria: the more trivial the controversy and the more intractable it seems, the better.

-Political contenders redouble factional bloodshed and police.
+Political contenders renew factional bloodshed and police.
 Any stupid excuse will do.
 The silliest rivalries can be cultivated, shelved for a while, and then dusted off at leisure.
-Smug bullies can always be recruited and managed with much less effort than the exceptional, charismatic peace leader who cannot be managed except by the Truth.
+Smug bullies can always be recruited and handled with much less effort than the exceptional, charismatic peace leader who cannot be managed except by Truth and Justice.
 Entire societies revisit the evil consequences of repression (unforeseen, as usual).

 First, those of victims.
-They magnify the harm done to them, the perfection of their innocence and the bestiality of perpetrators whose ancestors, descendants and imitators are cackling demons of evil incarnate.
+They magnify the harm done to them, their total innocence and the bestiality of perpetrators whose ancestors, descendants and imitators are cackling demons of evil incarnate.

 “Nothing much really happened.
 Their accusations are gross exaggerations.
 Everything that did take place was beyond our control.
 Someone else gave the orders.
 Besides, they deserved what they got.”